naivelogic/Image_Similarity_in_Marvel_MCU/README.md

 # Similar Image Retrieval System (Example - Marvel MCU Movies)

 ### Objective
 The overall goal of this project is train a set of models to determine when provided a new image (in this case a frame from one of the MCU movies), we seek to provide an output of the closest __similar images__ related to the queries image/scene.
 In other words, given an image and a library of images, retireve the closes K similar images to queried image.
+This objective is achieved by:
+* leverage pre-trained models to extract features of images and index the nearest neighbor
+* Retrieve similar images by calculating similarity distances between inquired image and images in the databse.

 ![](https://cdn-images-1.medium.com/max/2000/1*DcfRFa1ShCK7SkoMC2dHfA.jpeg)